skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 Use a colon (rather than an ellipsis, em dash, or comma) to offset a list.

-* Erin ordered three kinds of donuts: glazed, chocolate, and pumpkin.
+Erin ordered three kinds of donuts: glazed, chocolate, and pumpkin.
+{: .example }

 You can also use a colon to join two related phrases.
 If a complete sentence follows the colon, capitalize the first word.

-* Erin was faced with a dilemma: She wanted a donut, but she’d just eaten a bagel.
+Erin was faced with a dilemma: She wanted a donut, but she’d just eaten a bagel.
+{: .example }

 ### Commas